 Batteries contain valuable resources that can be recycled over and over so it is important that they are not lost to landfill.
-However, under no circumstances do they belong in the yellow-lid household recycling bin.
+However, under no circumstances do they belong in kerbside bins.

-All batteries including small (e.g., button and AAA types), lithium, dolphin lantern and even those from cars and electronic waste, can be safely recycled at either of NAWMA’s two Resource Recovery Centres (Pooraka and Edinburgh North).
+All household batteries including small (e.g., button and AAA types), lithium, dolphin lantern and even those from electronic waste, can be safely recycled for free at either of NAWMA’s two Resource Recovery Centres (Pooraka and Edinburgh North).
 Household batteries can also be recycled at the Playford Library, Stretton Centre Library as well as your local Aldi, Big W, Drakes, Foodland and Woolworths stores, Adelaide Tools, Battery World, Bunnings and participating Officeworks stores.

 Please make sure your batteries are not lost to landfill.
 Responsibly recycle your batteries and help keep things like lead, cadmium and mercury out of the environment and keep our MRF staff safe.
 Click here to find your nearest battery drop off point.